-Traditional cholent is made from a mixture of beef stew meat, potatoes, beans, and barley.
-Yes, barley is almost always included in cholent, rendering it not safe for anyone on a gluten-free diet to enjoy.
-As you know, gluten comes from wheat, barley, rye and sometimes oats.
+Traditional cholent is made from beef stew meat, potatoes, beans, and barley.
+Yes, barley is almost always included in cholent, rendering it unsafe for anyone on a gluten-free diet to enjoy.
+As you know, gluten comes from wheat, barley, rye, and sometimes oats.
 As a gluten-free Jewish person, I despise that barley is almost always found in traditional cholent recipes.

-While many families have tried to make gluten-free cholent for me, the truth is their slow cookers are deeply cross contaminated with barley from prior cholent usage.
-I often don’t feel well after eating a Shabbat meal outside of my own home unless it was prepared by a gluten-free friend.
+While many families have tried to make gluten-free cholent for me, their slow cookers are deeply cross-contaminated with barley from prior cholent usage.
+I often don’t feel well after eating a Shabbat meal outside my home unless it was prepared by a gluten-free friend.

 Sephardi Jews sometimes swap barley for wheat kernels or rice, and they sometimes add chickpeas and whole eggs (in the shell), which hard boil in the slow cooker.

-There are many variations of cholent to be had, and if you ask a Jew for their cholent recipe, most will tell you it changes from week to week.
-They simply throw whatever they can in their slow cooker, eyeball all the measurements, and somehow their cholent tastes great week after week.
+There are many variations of cholent to be had, and if you ask a Jew for their cholent recipe, most will tell you it changes weekly.
+They throw whatever they can in their slow cooker, eyeball all the measurements, and somehow their cholent tastes great week after week.

 Truth be told, I eyeball measurements for my gluten-free cholent too.
-However, this week I took the time to write down what I put in my cholent so you, too, can enjoy this wonderful Sabbath stew.
+However, this week I took the time to write down what I put in my cholent so you can enjoy this wonderful Sabbath stew.

-Even if you’re not Jewish, you can still enjoy this hearty cholent at any time.
+Even if you’re not Jewish, you can still enjoy this hearty cholent anytime.
 It can feed a crowd and takes just a few minutes to assemble.

 I’ve had it for 20+ years.
 It works like a charm and I will miss the old thing when it dies.
 It’s still going strong.
 As you can see, after 10 hours, it automatically switches to the warm setting and stops cooking.